-This course is an (extracurricular) Skills Module, open to students from all faculties.
-It is principally targeted at master’s students.
-If there are vacant places, bachelor’s students are welcome as well.
-There is a limited number of places reserved for students from the Honours College track Bèta & Life Sciences.
+This course is an (extracurricular) Skills Module, open to students from all faculties and open to third-year bachelor’s and master’s students.
+If there are vacant places, second-year bachelor’s students are welcome as well.
 Students will be selected based on their motivation.
-If the number of applicants greatly outnumbers the available places, places will be awarded by lottery.

 Please note that the Skills Module, being an extracurricular course, cannot be used in the elective space of your regular programme.

 Life design, Design Thinking, Job market preparation, Career development, Creativity, Networking

 Psychology, Career development, Design

 Oral communication, Written communication, Societal awareness, Reflecting, Resilience

 Have you known since childhood what you wanted to be when you would grow up?
 Congratulations, you are a lucky individual and this class is probably not for you.

 For everyone else, this Skills Module will teach you how to apply the method of Design Thinking to design the most challenging and interesting project you will face: your life.